ericoporto/ags-manual-wiki/GeneralSettings.md

--   **Always display text as speech** - if you select this option, then all normal text in the game will be displayed above the main character's head as speech text, much like the way the Lucasarts games worked.
+-   **Always display text as speech** - if you select this option, then all normal text in the game will be displayed above the main character's head as speech text, much like the way the LucasArts games worked.
 If this option is not checked, then normal text appears in a pop-up message box, like the way that the Sierra games worked.